 - Add the wet ingredients to the dry and mix with a rubber spatula just until combined.
 Don’t over-mix.

 - Evenly distribute the batter among all muffin cups (I only got 11 muffins.
-I filled the empty muffin cup 2/3 full with water before baking to ensure even baking) and bake in the pre-heated oven for about 28-32 minutes, or until a tester comes out clean.
+I filled the empty muffin cup 2/3 full with water before baking to ensure even baking, and bake in the pre-heated oven for about 20-30 minutes, or until a tester comes out clean.
 (Baking time will vary based on oven/pan and size of muffins).

 - Garnish with a generous dusting of icing sugar.